utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 ## Managing your active sessions

 You can manage your [active Postman sessions](https://go.postman.co/settings/me/sessions/) by selecting your avatar in the Postman header, then selecting **Active Sessions**.
-You can view all of the devices you're logged in to Postman on and revoke any sessions you no longer use or recognize.
+You can view all of the devices you're signed in to Postman on and revoke any sessions you no longer use or recognize.
 You can also choose to **Revoke all sessions**.

 <img alt="Active sessions" src="https://assets.postman.com/postman-docs/dashboard-active-sessions-revoke-v9.2.jpg">